-After a student's topics have been approved by the Doctoral Committee, he or she is responsible for contacting the members of his or her Advisory Committee and confirming possible dates/times for the exam.
+The student is responsible for contacting the members of their Advisory Committee and confirming possible dates/times for the exam.
 Once a few options have been finalized, the student should contact the Academic Program Coordinator, who will then confirm with Associate Dean for Academic Affairs.
 The exam can only be scheduled within normal office hours (Monday through Friday, 9am to 5pm).